 Jay Leno maintained impressive ratings throughout his late-night tenure, but his gentle jibes about the topical matters and celebrity foibles were always more popular with Baby Boomers than younger viewers.
-Thus NBC seems to be courting a youthier crowd by replacing Leno with Fallon, whose stock-in-trade on his own late-night show were viral video phenoms like the History of Rap series with Justin Timberlake, or the hard-hitting look at the Evolution of Mom Dancing with Michelle Obama.
+Thus NBC seems to be courting a younger crowd by replacing Leno with Fallon, whose stock in trade on his own late-night show were what became viral video phenoms, such as the History of Rap series with Justin Timberlake or the hard-hitting look at the Evolution of Mom Dancing with Michelle Obama.

-Fallon's showman's razzle-dazzle zeal is also unique among talk-show hosts, and is evident in his sit-ins with The Roots, and long-running gags like dance contests with celebs like Sam Rockwell and Joseph Gordon Levitt.
+Fallon's showman's razzle-dazzle zeal is also unique among talk-show hosts and is evident in his sit-ins with The Roots, as well as long-running gags such as dance contests with celebs including Sam Rockwell and Joseph Gordon-Levitt.
 But all in all, his show is largely a continuation of The Tonight Show that came before: a comfortable digestion of the day's events that's there when you need it, missable when you gotta get to bed early, but always a reliable source of at least a few chuckles.